vdauchy/docker-php-api/docs/Api/ContainerApi.md

 Get information about files in a container

-A response header `X-Docker-Container-Path-Stat` is return containing a base64 - encoded JSON object with some filesystem header information about the path.
+A response header `X-Docker-Container-Path-Stat` is returned, containing a base64 - encoded JSON object with some filesystem header information about the path.

 ### Example
 ```php